 Bahrain is an archipelago of over 30 islands, most of which are uninhabited.
 Bridges and causeways link the three main islands (Bahrain Island, Muharraq and Sitra) and you can drive across the largest, Bahrain Island, in about half an hour, so it doesn’t take long to get orientated.

 The downside is you can get island fever.
 Most expats live on Bahrain Island, either in Manama or in Saar, Budaiya and Hamala to the west.
 More are moving onto Muharraq Island, where new beachside developments have sprung up on reclaimed land, including in Riffa, home to Naseem International School, Riffa Views International School and the Special Needs school, The Children's Academy.

 There is a wide variety of accommodation, ranging from apartments, to stand-alone villas and gated compounds.
 Lots of expats work as real estate agents, so finding a native English speaker to help you out is easy.
-Bahrain Property World has listings of available properties (although they are by no means exhaustive) and the main English language newspaper, the Gulf Daily News, also has a good property section.
+Bahrain Property World has listings of available properties (although they are by no means exhaustive) and the main English language newspaper, the Gulf Daily News, also has a good online property section.

 Simply driving round looking for ‘to let’ signs can also reap benefits and if you are interested in a particular compound, befriend the gateman and ask him to let you know if something is coming up.

 When you find a house, make sure you agree in advance with the landlord what work needs doing (check air conditioning in particular) as some landlords become unresponsive once you are settled and paying rent.
 Repainting and cleaning are the norm, but many tenants manage to negotiate new appliances, bathrooms, kitchens and curtains, so do not be afraid to ask.